 According to Smith, in terms of driver training, even the slightest improvement can make a big difference in fuel consumption.

 “Are drivers looking ahead far enough to see what traffic patterns are like?
-When they see that the light is red 500 meters ahead, are they still accelerating toward that light?
+Are they still accelerating toward that light when they see that the light is red 500 meters ahead?
 Or, are they starting to coast to reduce fuel consumption?”
 Smith asked.
 “I think the biggest issue for drivers is looking ahead far enough — not just one or two vehicles ahead, but six or so — and seeing what’s happening up there.
 There’s no point in accelerating if you’re approaching a stoplight, when you can coast and save fuel.”

 7. Reviewing and Enhancing Vehicle Specifications.